 If you experience the “err network changed” error, you can take a few potential troubleshooting steps.
 First, check your internet connection to ensure you are still connected to the network.

 If you are disconnected, simply reconnect and try again.
 If you are still experiencing the error, try restarting your computer.
 Sometimes this error can be caused by a temporary glitch or issue with your computer’s network settings.
-Restarting should reset these settings and fix the problem.
+Restarting should reset these settings and resolve the problem.